Cov-ComSec/Cov-ComSec.github.io/content/posts/2022_race_conditions/index.md

 I hope you enjoyed this tutorial.
 Race conditions are not a topic covered on the current course syllabus, so hopefully this was a useful introduction, and enough for everyone to understand the basics.

-Have a go at the challenge 3 container if you can, there will be a challenge published onto CTFd soon that will combine everything we've learnt so far in the binary exploitation sessions, from rop to race.
+Have a go at the challenge 3 container if you can, there will be a challenge published onto CTFd soon that will combine everything we've learnt so far in the binary exploitation sessions, from ROP to race.
 I hope you're looking forward to it!